 Another good bit of kit for those who have to leave their dogs at home while they go to work is an interactive device such as the Furbo.
 This clever, multi-functional device offers a number of features perfect for keeping your pooch fascinated while you’re out.
-Firstly, it has an interactive surveillance system with a camera so that you can check in and see your pet, as well as having a chat through a two-way talk system.
-It sends alerts when your dog barks, so you can take a look and see if anything’s the matter.
-Finally and most brilliantly, you can use the Furbo’s smartphone app to press a button which causes the device back at home to fire out a dog treat.
+Firstly, it has an interactive surveillance system with a camera so that you can check in and see your pet and chat through a two-way talk system.
+It sends alerts when your dog barks, so you can look and see if anything’s the matter.
+Finally and most brilliantly, you can use Furbo’s smartphone app to press a button which causes the device back at home to fire out a dog treat.
 Your dog will be mystified but pretty much obsessed with this gadget!

-Many of the surveillance cameras we use to monitor our homes are perfect for keeping an eye on our pets.
-If you’ve heard funny noises at night and you want to know what your pet is up to while you’re asleep, you can use a motion detection camera with night vision to get to the bottom of it.
-It’s also highly entertaining to watch footage of your pet when no one else is around, as they get themselves into the funniest and oddest situations!
+Many surveillance cameras we use to monitor our homes are perfect for keeping an eye on our pets.
+If you’ve heard funny noises at night and want to know what your pet is up to while you’re asleep, you can use a motion detection camera with night vision to get to the bottom.
+Watching footage of your pet when no one else is around is also highly entertaining, as they get themselves into the funniest and oddest situations!

 Not all pets are content to stay in one place while you peep at them through a fixed camera.
 We’re looking at you, cats.
-These elusive creatures can still be monitored though through pet tech gadgets such as cam collars, GoPro-style cameras which fasten onto the animal’s collar.
-Small and discreet, these spy cameras let you see where your cat is going and what they’re up to, even if you can’t quite see their faces at the same time.
+These elusive creatures can still be monitored through pet tech gadgets such as cam collars and GoPro-style cameras which fasten onto the animal’s collar.
+Small and discreet, these spy cameras let you see where your cat is going and what they’re up to, even if you can’t see their faces simultaneously.

 7. Smart pet houses

-If you’ve got a spare £22,000 to splash on your pet, you could buy something like the Samsung Dream Doghouse which features everything from a wall-mounted tablet, automatic food dispenser and hydrotherapy pool.
-A far more affordable and sensible option is a ZenCrate, a pet sanctuary designed to keep pets calm during those distressing fireworks displays.
-When the crate senses the dog has entered, it sends the owner a text message and also starts playing music specially chosen to calm dogs down.
+If you’ve got a spare £22,000 to splash on your pet, you could buy something like the Samsung Dream Doghouse, which features everything from a wall-mounted tablet to an automatic food dispenser and a hydrotherapy pool.
+A far more affordable and sensible option is ZenCrate, a pet sanctuary designed to keep pets calm during those distressing fireworks displays.
+When the crate senses the dog has entered, it sends the owner a text message and starts playing music specially chosen to calm dogs down.
 It also starts a cooling fan and minimises vibrations from fireworks, thunder and other pet-scaring noises.